Grigory Teplov and the Sodomy Case in 18th-Century Russia

 As a result, Teplov suffered no punishment at all.
 More than that – a few years later he was promoted to Privy Councillor and awarded new orders.
 Over time he repaired his relationship with his wife, and she bore him three children.

-This case shows how rightless serfs were in the Russian Empire: even under “enlightened” rule, real mechanisms for protecting rights worked only in the interests of the aristocracy and the nobility.
-Serfs were seen first and foremost as labour and as their owner’s property — and in their legal status, they could be closer to furniture than to people.
+This case shows how rightless serfs were in the Russian Empire: even under “enlightened” rule, real mechanisms of protection worked first and foremost in the interests of the aristocracy and the nobility.
+Serfs were regarded above all as labour and as their owner’s property; in their legal status, they were extremely dependent on the master.

 Teplov’s Life After the Investigation

-In the years that followed the episode with the serfs’ complaint, Grigory Nikolayevich Teplov began building his inner circle not out of serfs, but out of young noble secretaries — among them, gay men.
+In the years that followed the episode with the serfs’ complaint, Grigory Nikolayevich Teplov began building his inner circle not out of serfs, but out of young noble secretaries, among whom were homosexual men.

 In his memoirs, Giacomo Casanova mentions one of Teplov’s lovers – a young lieutenant from the Lunins.
 Casanova describes him as so handsome that he himself almost “gave in to temptation”.
 Casanova does not give this Lunin’s first name.
 We know the Lunin family had five brothers, so it could have been Ivan, Nikolai, or Alexander.